RamilZohrabli/Java-Practice/README.md

 The `Square` class extends to `Rectangle` class as explained previously.
 It has properties of `Rectangle` class and it adopted them by `super()` keyword.
 As discussed in the previous explanation, there is an ongoing comparison of dimension of rectangles and also the square.

+# Week06
+## Task 6
+As the first step, we need to import `Point` and `Segment` classes from `week03` because we will work with these class.
+Then we create Movable interface which contains 4 methods.
+For the application of `Point` class, we create `MovePoint` class which implements Movable interface and apply all methods on the `point` member of `Point` class by overriding the methods and also we do the same thing for `Segment` class in the `week03`.
+As the next step, we create `Circle` class which has radius and coordinate instances and we implement interface methods in it.
+At the testing process, we scan variables and first execute the `Circle`.
+Then we create array of `movableObjects` and fill it with `Point`, `Segment` and `Circle` classes.
+As the last stage, we create method `moveAllOfThem` for the instructions that manages the points in specific direction.
+We implement this method by putting the input objects and direction in string format.

+## Task 7
+Initially, we create interface `Resizable` with method resize.
+We override this method in subclasses of abstract class `Shape`.
+Then, we declare `Shape` class with its attributes, constructors, getter setter and additional methods for functionality.
+There are abstract methods that their functionality is performed in sub classes of abstract class.
+The `circle`, `rectangle` and its subclass `square` have their pecuilar functionality, however they are related to each other because of the attribute dependence.
+We find the area of the circle in the `getArea()` method by the formula pi* radius ^2.
+The perimeter is the circumstance of the circle with formula 2*pi* radius.
+And the rectangle and square are similar to each other. `Square` is subclass of `Rectangle` super class, for this, we have an access to `Rectangle` properties with `super()` keyword.
+We also should override `toString` method because it is repeatedly declared in every class.

+## Task 8
+We import classes `Scanner` and `BigInteger`. `BigInteger` class is for the implementation of problems that can be revealed by limitation.
+We can work with this class for unlimited functionality.
+We scan integers and create methods for the calculuation of factorial and the power.
+`BigInteger factorial = BigInteger.ONE` this statement represents the integer value `1` for calculation of factorial.

+## Task 9
+We implement `BigDecimal` class by importing it.
+It is very dimilar to the function of `BigInteger` class but it performs calculations on the decimal point values.
+It is very useful in the dealing with calculations of decimal point values for high precision.